optimisedu/tt/README.md

 ## Premise:
 This was an experiment to gain a deeper understanding of how eleventy works - after making some basic starters, I decided to merge two more complex starters.
 Shout out to tempertemper.net - Visit and learn - and the Google "high performance eleventy starter" which is excelent but starting to get dated.
+This is an experiment in accessability, minification, and remembering not to use powershell